ccz181078/Coq-BB5/readme.md

 Regular expressions used in this decider (with parameters $n$ and $m$) are limited to be like $A_1A_2A_3\dots A_{n_0}$ and each $A_i$ is like $B^k$ or $B^mB^*$ , $B$ matches a fixed string of length $n$ , and $1\le k\le m-1$ .

+## dfa_nfa_verifier

+This decider accepts a DFA as input, and constructs an NFA (the method is described in [Direct recognizer for L(TM/~) ](https://github.com/bbchallenge/bbchallenge-deciders/tree/main/decider-finite-automata-reduction)) to recognize all tape configuration that will halt.
+The decider then check whether initial tape configuration is accepted, if not, the TM will never halt.

+The searching of the DFA is not implemented.
+DFAs for 23 TMs are listed in the code.

+Some TMs write 0 at the first step can also be solved in this way, but it's not implemented yet.

 ## TNF_Node

 An TNF_Node records a TM in Tree Normal Form(TNF), and may be replaced with its succesors(update the visited halt transition to non-halt transition) if the TM halts or remove from the search queue if the TM doesn't halt.